PrestaShop/PrestaShopAutomationFramework/README.md

 Warning, this will take a looong time, unless you use an optimized testing setup (apache and mysql both in RAM, will be described later).

+# Going further

+- learn how to tune your Linux setup to [improve test execution speed](https://github.com/PrestaShop/PrestaShopAutomationFramework/blob/master/FASTER.md)
+- read about our recommended workflows with pstaf [TODO]
+- write your own tests [TODO]